 Also referred to as foam surfboards, the best soft top surfboards have evolved over the years and are no longer just flimsy boards with a basic soft fin.
 These are just surfboards that aren’t covered in a hard resin, typically made from a specialised, water-resistant EPS foam covered with ethylene vinyl acetate for better protection.
 On the bottom, foam top surfboards use a hard flat sheet to help with frictionless speed when you’re out to catch surf that may be a bit more modest than what experienced surfers are used to.

 However, don’t go thinking any board with a soft foam deck is just for beginners.
 A lot of advanced surfers love using them to just have a good time on beach breaks.
 And beginners – well, these are the best boards to learn on while you work on your confidence and technique.
 This is because a soft surfboard (or ‘soft boards,’ as some people call them) will invariably offer excellent durability and stability while helping with easy paddling thanks to the lightweight body.

-If you want a great foam top surfboard, you won’t have a hard time finding out.
+If you want a great foam top surfboard, there are plenty to pick from but some are better than others.
 A big part of Australian culture is surfing, so you better believe there are several companies out there making soft surfboards with as much care as a fibreglass board.

 What’s Your Fin Setup?

 Surf top surfboards are versatile, but the stock fin setups they come with can often be limiting.
 Most of your foamies come with soft plastic fins.
 You’ll want to experiment a bit here and upgrade pretty much as soon as you plan to set up.
 Play with the shape and size of your fins, and there’s no wrong way to do this.
 You might want a thruster fin setup, or go minimal for more release.
 You get to design your own surfboard models, so don’t just stick with what you’re given.